What is a Customs Agent? And How to Become One? Joining The CBP.

 They are also responsible for preventing smuggling and illegal immigration.

-There are some customs agents who have an extensive knowledge of immigration laws and specialize in working with immigrants.
+Some customs agents have extensive knowledge of immigration laws and specialize in working with immigrants.

 Other agents are trained in how to handle guns and narcotics and work exclusively in that department.